Kitura/Kitura-WebSocket-NIO/README.md

     </a>
 </p>

-# Kitura-WebSocket
+# Kitura-WebSocket-NIO

-Kitura-WebSocket provides Kitura based servers the ability to receive and send messages to clients using the WebSocket protocol (RFC 6455).
+Kitura-WebSocket-NIO is a [swift-nio](https://github.com/apple/swift-nio) based immplementation of the [Kitura-WebSocket](https://github.com/IBM-Swift/Kitura-WebSocket) API.
+It provides Kitura based servers the ability to receive and send messages to clients using the WebSocket protocol (RFC 6455).
 It is compatible with a variety of WebSocket clients, including:
 - The built-in WebSocket support in the Chrome, FireFox, and Safari browsers.
 - The NPM [websocket](https://www.npmjs.com/package/websocket) package.

-Kitura-WebSocket supports version thirteen of the WebSocket protocol.
+Kitura-WebSocket-NIO supports version thirteen of the WebSocket protocol.

 Both the WS and WSS (SSL/TLS secured WS) protocols are supported by Kitura-WebSocket.
 To enable WSS set up your Kitura based server for SSL/TLS support.
 See the tutorial [Enabling SSL/TLS on your Kitura server](https://www.kitura.io/guides/building/ssl.html) on [www.kitura.io](http://www.kitura.io) for details.

+Kitura-WebSocket-NIO also supports WebSocket compression using the permessage-deflate algorithm, adhering to [RFC 7692](https://tools.ietf.org/html/rfc7692) as much as possible.

 ## Table of Contents
 * [Usage](#usage)